mlsanigeria/nigeria-crime-trends/README.md

 2. **Fork the Repository**: Start by forking the repository to your GitHub account.

-3. **Contribute to the Speech-Enabled RAG Solution**: This repository is dedicated to developing the Speech-Enabled RAG Solution.
+3. **Contribute to the Crime Trend and Fatalities Prediction Project**: This repository is dedicated to developing a machine learning model that can predict crime-related fatalities in Nigeria.
 Make your contributions by fixing bugs, adding new features, improving documentation, or addressing issues.
 Check out our [Contribution Guidelines](CONTRIBUTING.md).

 4. **Submit a Pull Request**: Share your contributions by submitting pull requests.
 Please follow our contribution guidelines outlined in the project's README.